Cambridge District Scout Archive

 A Wolf Cub pack was started at some point by 1923, and registered in 1924.
+An earlier B Pack, the original Wolf Cub pack ‘numbering’ system, existed briefly in 1918.
+It may have become the 2nd in 1919 but this is not indicated by any facts.
 Some suggestion of a closure (possibly of the Troop) in 1925, but at this time a missed yearly re registration readily resulted in being placed in abeyance.
 The links with St Mark’s continued throughout.

 A report of the Group (Pack and Troop) exists in the Cambridgeshire Collection from 1931- 1932.
 All the participant leaders were in role from later 1928 at the earliest with the exceptions of L H Armstrong, Treasurer, who had been involved since 1916 and P Chapman acting CM from 1921.
 At this point they had 13 Scouts and 15 Cubs, were camping three times a year, participating in District events, holding fundraising concerts for hall funds and troop funds and gaining badges and the first cords.
 The Summer Camp was near Gatehouse of Fleet, a confident journey for a youngish pack.
 It is noted that they were able to expand to these numbers because they were permitted the use of the ‘Old Church’ which was larger (than the Old Vestry named above?).

 Report from a Summer camp at Gate House of Fleet